max-ieremenko/ServiceModel.Grpc/docs/migrate-wcf-faultcontract-to-global-error-handling.md

 ## Create client error handler

-In order to pass FaultException<> to existing client implementation, an client error handler is required.
-The handler processes only 2 specific details, provided by server error handler an ignores other exceptions:
+To provide fault detail from server to client via gRPC, a server error handler is required.
+The handler processes only 2 specific exceptions and ignores others:

 ``` c#
 internal sealed class FaultExceptionClientHandler : ClientErrorHandlerBase